In-Orbit GRB Identification Using LLM-based model for the CXPD CubeSat: Methodology

 The resulting training and validation datasets are formatted as JavaScript Object Notation Lines (.jsonl) files, where each line contains a structured triplet of query, response, and images—a standard input format for MLLM training using Swift.

 To meet the edge-computing constraints of satellite deployment, the trained model was quantized to 4 bits with the help of bitsandbytes\footnote{\url{https://github.com/bitsandbytes-foundation/bitsandbytes}}.
 Model size reduction through quantization enhances both deployment efficiency and operational stability in resource-limited environments.
 However, quantization inherently involves a trade-off between inference accuracy and memory footprint.
 Since training is performed on a ground-based GPU server, we are able to prioritize accuracy by training over two epochs, thereby leveraging the full representational capacity of the dataset.
+See Appendix \ref{app:training details} for the training command via Swift.

 Figure~\ref{fig:training} presents the training loss and token accuracy throughout the training process.
 Notably, the model converges rapidly within the early stages of the first epoch.